swanev/diploma/README.md

 # diploma TERRAFORM 0.0.2

-This is a Terraform lab which use AWS (EKS, ECR, RDS, CodeBuild, S3) as platform to lounch small application.
+This is a Terraform lab which use AWS (EKS, ECR, RDS, CodeBuild, CodePipeline, S3) as platform to lounch small application.
 It's use s3 (should be created before) for keeping state.

 ## S3 for tfsate